-Picture: Steve Gibbons as a little boy: Copyright (many thanks to the Gibbons family, Edgbaston, „Brum“.
+Picture above: Steve Gibbons as a little boy: (Copyright: The Gibbons family, Edgbaston, „Brum“.=

 Music Town „Brum“ (Birmingham)